Nishmigowda11/testmigene/README.md

-Tether is designed for minimal power consumption and long battery life.
+The wearable is compact and lightweight, ensuring all-day comfort.